Learn to Write Better, Easier and Faster — online, July 13-17

 Writing process workshop agenda

-In our How to Write Better, Easier & Faster Master Class on July 22-23, 2020 in Portland, you’ll learn how to:
+In our How to Write Better, Easier & Faster Master Class, you’ll learn how to:

 1. Work with — not against — your brain.
 My six-step writing process will help you: